mightyflavieee/ing-sw-2021-rizzoglio-ruberto-mussato/README.md

 The server's .jar file has however been included in the folder `/deliverables`.

 ## 4. Coverage
-The coverage of the Model is about 80%.
+The coverage of the Model is about 80% and 100% for the Controller.
 The untested methods are the various getters, setters and toString functions.

 ![alt text](https://github.com/mightyflavieee/ing-sw-2021-rizzoglio-ruberto-mussato/blob/master/deliverables/readme_images/coverage_pt1.PNG)
 ![alt text](https://github.com/mightyflavieee/ing-sw-2021-rizzoglio-ruberto-mussato/blob/master/deliverables/readme_images/coverage_pt2.PNG)